-1) Insert the drive into the PC or laptop onto which you want to install Windows 10.
+1. Insert the drive into the PC or laptop onto which you want to install Windows 10.
 Then turn on the computer and it should boot from the flash drive.
 If not, enter the BIOS and ensure the computer is set to boot from the USB drive (using the arrow keys to put it in the first place in the boot sequence).

-2) When the computer does boot from the USB drive, you’ll see a Windows logo, followed by a language selection.
+2. When the computer does boot from the USB drive, you’ll see a Windows logo, followed by a language selection.
 Confirm the language to install, time and currency format, and keyboard or input method.
 Then click Next.

-3) Click Install now.
+3. Click Install now.

-4) You will be asked to enter the license key, do as you are required.
+4. You will be asked to enter the license key, do as you are required.
 (You can also click “I don’t have a product key” to skip and choose the Windows 10 edition you want.
 By ignoring, you will be required to enter the license key later.)

-5) Accept the license terms and click Next.
+5. Accept the license terms and click Next.

-6) Here you need to make your own choice.
+6. Here you need to make your own choice.
 We just take the latter one for example.

 - [Custom: Install Windows only (advanced)]: This will remove all your files, settings and applications and give you a clean install of Windows 10.
-Choose this option if you want to wipe your hard drive and make a fresh start; or you are installing Windows 10 on a new hard drive.
+Choose this option if you want to wipe your hard drive and make a fresh start, or you are installing Windows 10 on a new hard drive.
 We recommend backing up your files before you continue.

-7) What you'll see in the next screen depends.
-If you only have a new drive connected, you will see a Drive 0 Unallocated Space listed there.
-Then how to install Windows 10 on a new hard drive?
-Just select it and click Next.
-Windows will then start the installation process.
+Situation A: If you only have a new drive connected, you will see a Drive 0 Unallocated Space listed there.
+To install Windows 10 on a new hard drive, just select it and click Next to install Windows 10 on new hard drive.

+8. Windows will then start the installation process.
 Mostly, the installation is automatic, but keep an eye on it and answer any questions you’re asked.

 Knowing how to install Windows 10 from USB, do you know how to install Windows 10 from CD/DVD?
 In fact, the process is just the same.
 Connect the CD/DVD to your PC and the computer should boot from it.
 The following operations are just the same.

-Step 4: Sign in
+Step 4: Sign in Windows 10

 *Do this on the target computer.

 It’s well worth reading through the initial questions and options, since opting for the defaults means a fair amount of personal data will be sent to Microsoft’s servers for convenience.
 For example, data is stored so Cortana knows about you and can be more helpful.
 This isn’t sinister, but some people think different and they would refuse.

 When you finally get to the Windows 10 desktop, connect to the network and allow a bit of time for Windows 10 searching for drivers for your hardware.
 The screen resolution may be wrong but will be all right after drive update.
 And you will have to manually transfer your files and install the apps once Windows 10 is installed.

 In addition to using Windows 10 installation disc, there is another way to install Windows 10 to another hard drive.
-By using professional disk cloning software, you can easily clone Windows 10 from one drive to another without having to reinstall.
-It's better for you to choose this way if one of the situations is true:
+By using a professional Windows 10 migration tool, you can easily migrate Windows 10 from one drive to another without having to reinstall.

 - Your hard drive is failing and it’s urgent for you to replace the failing drive.